What System Removes Waste from the Body and How

 How does it do

-Thereby most waste matter from the blood is filtered out into the nephron which is expelled out as urine.
+• Thereby, most waste matter from the blood is filtered out into the nephron, which is expelled as urine.

 Digestive system

-It has many associated organs like the salivary glands, liver which expel the waste into the digestive tract.
-Besides the undigested and unwanted matter in the food is also expelled out.
+• It has many associated organs like the salivary glands, the liver, which expels the waste into the digestive tract.

-The metabolite of phenytoin an anticonvulsant drug is expelled through saliva.
+👉 For example, the metabolite of phenytoin, an anticonvulsant drug, is expelled through saliva.
 This is carried away through feces.

 Respiratory system